-- Sources and coordinates practice education over an area of remit in liaison with managers and therapists. - Liaises regionally with the Practice Education Coordinator (PEC) and other Practice Tutors to develop practice education. - Designs induction and orientation programmes with Practice Educators.
-See student induction checklist for a list of potential induction processes). - Facilitates pre-practice workshops, briefings and webinars for Practice Educators. - Teaches and provides direct learning support to students and Practice Educators. - Provides a minimum of two tutorials to students whilst on placement to support their learning. - Supports the assessment process and contributes to consistency of assessment across the whole - Attends Learning Review with each of their students.
+- Sources and coordinates practice education over an area of remit in liaison with managers and therapists. - Liaises regionally with the PEC and other PTs to develop practice education. - Designs induction and orientation programmes with PEs.
+See student induction checklist for a list of potential induction processes). - Facilitates pre-practice workshops, briefings and webinars for PEs. - Teaches and provides direct learning support to students and PEs. - Provides a minimum of two tutorials to students whilst on placement to support their learning. - Supports the assessment process and contributes to consistency of assessment across the whole class. - Attends Learning Review with each of their students.